Major League Soccer: Profitability and revenues

-The Los Angeles Galaxy made a profit in 2003 in their first season at The Home Depot Center, and FC Dallas turned a profit after moving into Pizza Hut Park in 2005.
+The LA Galaxy made a profit in 2003 in their first season at The Home Depot Center, and FC Dallas turned a profit after moving into Pizza Hut Park in 2005.
 For each season between 2006 and 2009, two to three MLS clubs (generally clubs with a soccer-specific stadium) were reported as profitable by the league.

-By 2012 the league had shown a marked improvement in its financial health.
 In November 2013, Forbes published a report that revealed that ten of the league's nineteen teams earned an operating profit in 2012, while two broke even and seven had a loss.
 Forbes estimated that the league's collective annual revenues were $494 million, and that the league's collective annual profit was $34 million.
 Forbes valued the league's franchises to be worth $103 million on average, almost three times as much as the $37 million average valuation in 2008.
 The Seattle Sounders FC franchise was named the most valuable at $175 million, a 483% gain over the $30 million league entrance fee it paid in 2009.

 The trend in increased team values has continued with MLS teams seeing a strong 52% increase in franchise values from 2012 to 2014.
 In August 2015 Forbes updated its MLS franchise values with the most profitable team measuring $245 million and the least $105 million.
 The average value jumped from $103 to $157 million.

-As of 2018 Forbes estimates Atlanta United FC are the most valuable MLS team, worth $330 million, while the Colorado Rapids are the lowest value, at $155 million.
+In 2018, Forbes estimated Atlanta United FC is the most valuable MLS team, worth $330 million, while the Colorado Rapids are the lowest value, at $155 million.
 These valuations do not include the value of stadiums or training facilities owned by the respective clubs.
+A Sportico ranking of club valuations in 2024 placed 20 MLS teams in the top 50 globally, with Los Angeles FC the most valuable at $1.15 billion (15th overall).

-MLS teams typically use commercial flights to transport players and staff between matches, with only four charter flights allowed under league rules.
+Prior to the COVID-19 pandemic, MLS teams typically used commercial flights to transport players and staff between matches, with only four charter flights allowed under league rules.
+These commercial flights were often non-direct, requiring transfers and layovers, and contributed to long travel days.
+The number of charters allowed for league matches was increased to eight legs prior to the 2020 season and lifted entirely due to the COVID-19 pandemic.
+Sun Country Airlines has provided charter service to MLS teams since 2020 and became the league's official carrier in 2022.